 While IULs have proven attractive to investors looking to take advantage of stock market-linked returns in a life insurance format, the marketing of these policies by insurers has in some cases been deemed deceptive by industry observers.

 This occurs most often when sales material only shows how a policy would perform given positive, steady equity market performance year after year.
-In reality, the stock market is often volatile from one year to the next.
+In reality, the market is often volatile from one year to the next.

 For example, instead of returning 12% two years in a row, the market might advance 24% one year and 0% the next.